hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_service.html.markdown

 The `marketplace` block supports the following:

-* `plan` - (Required) Specifies the plan id of the 3rd Party Artifact that is being procured.
+* `plan` - (Required) Specifies the plan ID of the 3rd Party Artifact that is being procured.

-* `publisher` - (Required) Specifies the publisher id of the 3rd Party Artifact that is being bought.
+* `publisher` - (Required) Specifies the publisher ID of the 3rd Party Artifact that is being procured.

 * `product` - (Required) Specifies the 3rd Party artifact that is being procured.